Balamuthia mandrillaris

 In 2003, we determined the sequence of a major portion of the mitochondrial 16S-like small subunit rRNA from Balamuthia mandrillaris (Booton et al. 2003.
 J. Clin.
 Microbiol.
 41: 453-455).
 The length of segment determined for this gene was 1109 bases in length, but homologous to a slightly longer region in the Acanthamoeba mitochondrial 16S-like rRNA gene, which had a length of 1154 bases.
 The equivalent region in the Vermamoeba (Hartmanella) vermiformis mitochondrial 16S-like rRNA sequence is 1110 bases.
 We subsequently showed that in B. mandrillaris the mitochondrial small ribosomal (16S-like) rRNA gene contains more information about differences between isolates than is contained within the nuclear 18S rRNA gene.
 As a consequence, most of the subsequent studies on genetic variability in B. mandrillaris have focused on the mitochondrial rRNA gene as a target.

-We have also recently obtained the sequence of the mitochondrial cytochrome oxidase subunit I (COX-I or COI) gene from Balamuthia (Monica Crary, Ph.D. thesis, 2012) although comparisons among isolates have only recently begun, given the recent availability of complete mitochondrial genome sequences from several isolates.
+We have also obtained the sequence of the mitochondrial cytochrome oxidase subunit I (COX-I or COI) gene from Balamuthia mandrillarus (Monica Crary, Ph.D. thesis, 2012).
+Some comparisons among isolates for COI have begun, given the recent availability of complete mitochondrial genome sequences from several isolates.

 Our collaborators have also been very active in identifying procedures to culture B. mandrillaris from both soil and more recently from water (Lares, et al, Experimental Parasitology, 2014).